amesones-dev/blog/_posts/2023-11-02-ansible-intro.md

 * [Ansible on AWS](https://www.ansible.com/integrations/cloud/amazon-web-services)
 * [Ansible on GCP](https://www.ansible.com/integrations/cloud/google-cloud-platform)

-Next time we'll dive a bit deeper, but for now I hope this is a useful intro to Ansible for beginners.
+Next time we'll dive a bit deeper, but for now I hope the lab has been a useful intro to Ansible and a way to refresh basics like docker and ssh.

 ### Environment decommission
 * If on Cloud Shell, you can reset your Cloud VM using the Cloud Shell menu to go back to a pristine environment.
 * If on a local environment, check the following instructions.